BlackCubes/pig-game/README.md

 }
 ```

 Two anonymous functions are created for event listeners.
 One is used when the user clicks on `btn-roll` (button roll) which is used to keep rolling the dice.
 It checks if the global variable `gamePlaying` is true.
-Inside the `if-statement`, variable `dice` is used to create a randomized numbers between `1` and `6`.
+Inside the `if-statement`, variable `dice` is used to create randomized numbers between `1` and `6`.
 This `dice` interacts with the DOM (Document Object Module) to dynamically change the images of the dice in the browser.
 Lastly, it checks if `dice` does not equal to `1` which stores randomize value into the global variable `roundScore` and updates the browser.
 If `dice` does equal to `1`, then it goes to the next player by using the function of `nextPlayer()`:

 ```sh
 document.querySelector('.btn-roll').addEventListener('click', function() {